simple-icons/simple-icons/README.md

     }
 }

-NOTE: the `guidelines` entry will be `undefined` if we do not yet have guidelines data for the icon.
+NOTE: the `guidelines` entry will be `undefined` if we do not yet have guidelines for the icon.
 NOTE: the `license` entry will be `undefined` if we do not yet have license data for the icon.
 */
 ```